The “C” Word

 Maui had been my pet who became my service dog, constant companion, and best buddy.

 I received a stem cell transplant at Tufts Medical Center in Boston in July 2016.
-It would take me a year to fully recover.
-The one year lease was up so I bought a house on the North Shore; drivable to Tufts where I received many follow-up MRI’s.
-I could finally focus on photography once again.
+It would take me a year to recover fully.
+The one-year lease was up, so I bought a house on the North Shore, drivable to Tufts, where I received many follow-up MRIs.

 Note: This is my first photograph taken with my trusty old Nikon.